 While the SDGs, as compared to the MDGs, better reflect the rights and needs of adolescent girls, this alone is not enough to ensure that adolescents are adequately visibilised.
 GAGE is poised to make contributions to monitoring progress towards the Goals, ensuring that their 'leave no one behind' focus becomes reality.
 While the 17 Goals and 169 targets are now linked to 230 individual indicators, over half of those indicators lack 'acceptable country coverage, agreed-up methodologies, or both'.
-As the development of cutting-edge tools is one of GAGE's primary foci, the programme can help identify methodologies for measuring progress for girls.

-hormones changes the way their brains function - not only moving them towards a greater capacity for analytic rather than concrete thought and making it possible for them to take on the perspectives of others but also making them evaluate risks differently and value their peers' opinions over those of adults (Crone and Dahl, 2012; Steinberg, 2015; WHO, 2014a; Goddings et al., 2014; Spear, 2013; Blakemore and Robbins, 2012; Romer, 2012; Breinbauer and Maddaleno, 2005).
+As the development of cutting-edge tools is one of GAGE's primary foci, the programme can help identify methodologies for measuring progress for girls. and heavier, develop breasts and begin menstruating, the unseen cascade of hormones changes the way their brains function - not only moving them towards a greater capacity for analytic rather than concrete thought and making it possible for them to take on the perspectives of others but also making them evaluate risks differently and value their peers' opinions over those of adults (Crone and Dahl, 2012; Steinberg, 2015; WHO, 2014a; Goddings et al., 2014; Spear, 2013; Blakemore and Robbins, 2012; Romer, 2012; Breinbauer and Maddaleno, 2005).
 Within the confines of their cultural environments, they also begin to assert their autonomy and independence from their families (Zimmer-Gembeck and Collins, 2008; Fleming, 2005).

 As girls enter and progress through adolescence, the gendered norms of their socio-cultural environments also begin to play a heightened role in shaping their trajectories, with the years of early adolescence found to be especially important because of the ways in which social norms1 start to become both more rigidly enforced - especially by mothers in some contexts2 (Basu and Acharya, 2016; Basu et al., 2016) - and more personally salient (McCarthy et al., 2016; Kågesten et al., 2016; John et al., 2016; Mmari et al., 2016).
 Indeed, emerging research suggests that the years between 10 and 14 may be a 'sensitive period' for sociocultural processing (Fuhrmann et al., 2015; Blakemore and Mills, 2014; Crone and Dahl, 2012).
-Critically for girls in the Global South, the years of early adolescence, rather than expanding their worlds - as is common for boys and for girls in the Global North - often see them made smaller as they have to leave comparatively free childhoods and are forced down the gendered adult pathways of their local environments (Marcus and Harper, 2015; Watson, 2015; Watson and Harper, 2013).
+Critically for girls in the Global South, the years of early adolescence, rather gage than expanding their worlds - as is common for boys and for girls in the Global North - often see them made smaller as they have to leave comparatively free childhoods and are forced down the gendered adult pathways of their local environments (Marcus and Harper, 2015; Watson, 2015; Watson and Harper, 2013).
 Girls who have begun to aspire to a world different from those of their mothers and their grandmothers find as their bodies evidence maturity that they are too often required to leave school and marry, abandoning not only their educational and occupational plans but also mobility and friendships (Kyomuhendo Bantebya et al., 2013, 2014; Ghimire and Samuels, 2013, 2014; Tefera et al., 2013; Jones et al. 2013, 2014a, 2014b, 2015a, 2016b).
 Pressures related to domestic and care work burdens, sexual purity and family honour and heightened risks of sexual and gender-based violence combine to limit girls' possibilities in ways that often have lifelong consequences (see discussion below).

-After decades during which the concept of adolescence was largely seen as a Western luxury with little applicability in the Global South, recent advances in neuroscience (see Box 1.2) have helped generate new ways of thinking about the transition between childhood and adulthood.
-Not only do we increasingly understand that puberty has impacts that reach far beyond visible sexual characteristics, but also we have come to appreciate that there is more uniformity of experience than we might previously have expected.
-That said, it is also increasingly clear there are marked differences between ages, contexts and gendered realities that are poorly understood in terms of how they affect the formation of girls' unique identities and capabilities.
-Focusing on these differences enables the development community (including policymakers, practitioners and communities) to not only better support the immediate needs of adolescents, thus improving their quality of life during a critical phase of life, but also to contribute to shaping girls' capacity to aspire to a better life for the future - which is an investment that global evidence underscores will pay off across generations as girls mature into empowered adult women (e.g. Wodon et al., 2017).
+After decades during which the concept of adolescence was largely seen as a Western luxury with little applicability in the Global South, recent advances in neuroscience (see Box 2) have helped generate new ways of thinking about the transition between childhood and adulthood.
+Not only do we increasingly understand that puberty has impacts that reach far beyond visible sexual characteristics, but also we have come to appreciate that there is more uniformity of experience than we might